Somali studies

 Somali studies is the scholarly term for research concerning Somalis and Greater Somalia.
-It consists of several disciplines such as anthropology, sociology, linguistics, historiography and archaeology.
+It consists of several disciplines such as poetry, history, anthropology, sociology, linguistics, historiography, geography, and archaeology.
 The field draws from old Somali chronicles, records and oral literature, in addition to written accounts and traditions about Somalis from explorers and geographers in the Horn of Africa and the Middle East.
 The Somali Studies International Association is the primary organization for Somalist scholars.
 Bildhaan, Somali Studies, Horn of Africa and the Anglo-Somali Society Journal likewise serve as the field's main periodicals.
 Since 1980, prominent Somalist scholars from around the world have also gathered annually to hold the International Congress of Somali Studies.

 History

 The academic platform that would become Somali studies has its formal origins with religious, linguistic and historical research done by 18th and 19th century Somali scholars, such as Uways al-Barawi and Shaykh Aidarus.
 However, Somalis since antiquity have exchanged ideas with polities in North Africa, West Asia, South Asia and as far as East Asia.
 Through early 20th century scholars like Osman Yusuf Kenadid and the polymath Musa Haji Ismail Galal, other disciplines such as anthropology, sociology and archaeology would eventually form part of Somali studies.

 Kenadid published many works on various subjects related to Somali history and science, including textbooks on the Somali language, astronomy, geography and Somali philosophy.
 He borrowed significantly from the vast ancient Somali cultural repository, working towards a renaissance of this rich past.
 Galal later documented the Somali astrological, meteorological and calendrical systems.
 He devoted two major works to traditional Somali science, The terminology and practice of Somali weather lore, astronomy, and astrology (1968) and Stars, seasons and weather in Somali pastoral traditions (1970), both of which are regarded as classics in Somali studies.